pavoltravnik/maxims-of-law/maxims-of-law.md

 Jus respicit aequitatem.
 Law regards equity.
 Co.
 Litt.
 24.

 Jus superveniens auctori accressit successors.
-A right geowing to a possessor accrues to a successor.
+A right owing to a possessor accrues to a successor.

 Justicia est virtus excellens et Altissimo complacens.
 Justice is an excellent virtue and pleasing to the Most high.
 4 inst.
 58.